lelebus/website-msh/content/en/offers/summer.md

 visible: true
 ---

-## FROM AUGUST 24 TO SEPTEMBER 27, 2025

-### Stay from **3 to 6 nights** at €94.00 per day per person:
-- Vacation in a double room, half-board treatment (drinks excluded);
-- Children up to 2 years old (not completed) at €20.00 per day;
-- Children up to 12 years old (not completed) in a room with parents, 3rd and 4th bed at €50.00 per day per child.

-### Stay with a minimum stay of **7 days** at €89.00 per day per person:
-- Vacation in a double room, half-board treatment (drinks excluded);
-- **One free entry to the exclusive Spa area for two hours (based on availability)**;
-- Children up to 2 years old (not completed) at €20.00 per day;
-- Children up to 12 years old (not completed) in a room with parents, 3rd and 4th bed at €50.00 per day per child.

 ## FROM SEPTEMBER 28 TO NOVEMBER 01, 2025

 ### Stay from **3 to 6 nights** at €84.00 per day per person: